dinhomathias/Amc/Architecture.md

 `python-telegram-bot` is designed such that you can adjust it to many use cases.
 In particular, many components/features are optional and some can even be fully customized.
 Moreover, the design allows the library to be used alongside other `asyncio` frameworks in the same Python script.
-We have a dedicated section on this in the [[over here|Frequently-requested-design-pattern#running-ptb-alongside-other-asyncio-frameworks]].
+We have a dedicated section on this in the [over here](../Frequently-requested-design-patterns#running-ptb-alongside-other-asyncio-frameworks).

 ## Opt-in and Opt-out components